junxit/us-congress-bills-115/metadata.md

 - 2018-06-19 — Mr. Donovan moved to suspend the rules and pass the bill, as amended.
 - 2018-06-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5266)
 - 2018-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5266)
+- 2018-06-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.